VIK2395/DSA/DataStructures/Graphs/Union-Find/Union-Find.md

-This algorithm uses the disjoint set DS.
+This algorithm uses the disjoint set data structure.
+It is not specific to graph problems, and can be used to solve problems that can be represented with disjoint sets.

 LeetCode: https://leetcode.com/problems/redundant-connection/?envType=list&envId=ob9rj7ig